cchiffersMSFT/TeamsDocs/M365URLS.md

 | 159 | Default Required | No | admin.microsoft.com | TCP: 443, 80 |
 | 160 | Default Required | No | cdn.odc.officeapps.live.com<br> cdn.uci.officeapps.live.com | TCP: 443, 80 |

 ## Microsoft Intune
+The following list contains IPs and URLs that allow Teams devices to communicate with the Intune service.

+Note that <b> ER </b> Stands for Express Route.

+Any category marked as Required must be allowed through your corporate firewall/proxy for the service to function correctly.

 | Domain(s)    | IP Address(es)  |
 |:------|------------------|